dilshankarunarathne/spring-boot-notes/README.md

 We as users and developers, never really interact with the IoC Container itself, instead we interact with its wrapper - the Application Context.
 There are several implementations of the Application Context.

 One of the most powerful aspects of Spring Boot is, it provides auto-configuration of the Application Context.
-So, we as developers can
+So, we as developers can leverage simple properties and conventions to